cmk/profunctor-optics/profunctor-optics/README.md

 - There are many useful classes of optic not easily expressible in the Van Laarhoven style.
 - I found certain aspects of `lens` frustrating for application development.

-If you're new to profunctors, [this talk](https://www.youtube.com/watch?v=OJtGECfksds) by Phil Freeman and the 'Don't Fear the Profunctor Optics' series are good general introductions:
+If you're new to profunctors, [this talk](https://www.youtube.com/watch?v=OJtGECfksds) by Phil Freeman and the following series are good general introductions:

 - [Don't Fear the Profunctor Optics, part 1](https://github.com/hablapps/DontFearTheProfunctorOptics/blob/master/Optics.md)
 - [Don't Fear the Profunctor Optics, part 2](https://github.com/hablapps/DontFearTheProfunctorOptics/blob/master/Profunctors.md)